heigvd-software-engineering/grpc-examples/kubernetes/README.md

 kubernetes            ClusterIP      10.96.0.1        <none>        443/TCP          21m
 ```

 You can now communicate with this service from your local application.
-In this example: *localhost:9090*
+In this example: *localhost:9090*.

 ## Javascript client

-- Create a gRPC server deployment and service like the [java-server](#java-server)
+- Create a gRPC server deployment and service like the [java-server](#java-server).

-- Build the envoy Docker image
+- Build the envoy Docker image.

 ```sh
 docker build -t envoy-grpc-web-proxy ../envoy-grpc-web-proxy
 ```

-> Verify that the image name in the [envoy.deployment.yml](envoy.deployment.yml) is the same as you the tag define in the docker build command
+> Verify that the image name in the [envoy.deployment.yml](envoy.deployment.yml) is the same as you the tag define in the docker build command.

-> If you use a external image or if you push your image on a external server, you need to change the *imagePullPolicy* to *IfNotPresent*
+> If you use a external image or if you push your image on a external server, you need to change the *imagePullPolicy* to *IfNotPresent*.

-- Load the image into minikube
+- Load the image into minikube.

 ```sh
 minikube image load envoy-grpc-web-proxy